Kimaitn/BlockchainMedicineTracker/blockchain/README.md

 The `./teardownFabric.sh` command has been modified to remove all docker containers, so be careful when executing this command.

 ## Sparknotes deployment
-run `./deploy.sh` in the `blockchain` folder and skip to step 3 of the next part of the tutorial.
+Run `./deploy.sh` in the `blockchain` folder and skip to step 3 of the next part of the tutorial.

 ## Steps to deploy the Fabric as of 1.1
 MACHINE ONE: Within the `blockchain` folder

 1. Within the `composer` folder, run `./begin.sh`.
-This will generate all the necessary certificates and place them in the `cryto-config` folder.
+This will generate all the necessary certificates and place them in the `crypto-config` folder.
-1. EDIT THE FOLLOWING TWO FILES:
+1. EDIT THE FOLLOWING THREE FILES:
   * **docker-compose.yml**
     - find `<CA_CERT>` and replace it with the full name of the `_sk` file in `composer/crypto-config/peerOrganizations/org1.example.com/ca/`.
+    - find `<PEER-1-IP>` and replace it with machine one's IP address.
+This will specify what IP `orderer.example.com` will point to.
+  * **createPeerAdminCard.sh**
     - find `<PEER-1-IP>` and replace it with machine one's IP address.
 This will specify what IP `orderer.example.com` will point to.
   * **createPeerAdminCard.sh**
     - find `<KEYSTORE>` and replace it with the full name of the `_sk` file in  `composer/crypto-config/peerOrganizations/org1.example.com/users/Admin@org1.example.com/msp/keystore/`.